 - applying to the Commission to have their voting papers posted to them, or

-- voting in person at a designated overseas post.
+- voting in person at a designated overseas voting place.

 Overseas voters can return their voting papers by:

 - uploading their voting papers to a secure server on the Commission’s website

 - posting their voting papers to the Commission, or

 - posting or hand delivering their voting papers to the nearest designated overseas voting place.

 Votes returned using the overseas upload service need to be received by the Commission before 7pm on election day.
 Postal votes need to be postmarked in another country before or on the day before election day and received by the Commission or a Returning Officer before noon on the Tuesday 10 days after the election.